-Lasagna is a delicious comfort food that’s perfect for entertaining guests at your next dinner party.
+Lasagna is a comforting and tasty dish ideal for serving guests at your upcoming dinner gathering.

 It’s also something that many people don’t cook often enough because they think it takes too much time.